dotnet/coreclr/Documentation/design-docs/arm64-intrinsics.md

 Intrinsics will be named to describe functionality.
 Names will not correspond to specific named assembly instructions.

-Where precedent exists within the `System.Runtime.Intrinsics.X86` namespace, identical method names will be
-chosen: `Add`, `Multiply`, `Load`, `Store` ...
+Where precedent exists for common operations within the `System.Runtime.Intrinsics.X86` namespace, identical method names will be chosen: `Add`, `Multiply`, `Load`, `Store` ...

+Where `ARM` naming convention differs substantially from `XARCH`, `ARM` naming conventions will sometimes be preferred.
+For instance

++ `ARM` uses `Replicate` or `Duplicate` rather than X86 `Broadcast`.
++ `ARM` uses `Across` rather than `X86` `Horizontal`.

+These will need to reviewed on a case by case basis.

 It is also worth noting `System.Runtime.Intrinsics.X86` naming conventions will include the suffix `Scalar` for operations which take vector argument(s), but contain an implicit cast(s) to the base type and therefore operate only on the first item of the argument vector(s).

-### Intinsic Method Argument Types
+### Intinsic Method Argument and Return Types

-Intrinsic methods will typically use a standard set of argument types:
+Intrinsic methods will typically use a standard set of argument and return types:

 + Integer type: `byte`, `sbyte`, `short`, `ushort`, `int`, `uint`, `long`, `ulong`
 + Floating types: `double`, `single`, `System.Half`
-+ Vector types: Vector128<T>
++ Vector types: `Vector128<T>`, `Vector64<T>`
 + SVE will add new vector types: TBD
++ `Tuple<>` for return types

+It is proposed to add the `Vector64<T>` type.
+Most `ARM64` instructions support 8 byte and 16 byte forms.
+8 byte operations can execute faster with less power on some platforms.
+So adding `Vector64<T>` will allow exposing the full flexibility of the instruction set and allow for optimal usage.

+Some intrinsics will need to produce multiple results.
+The most notable are the structured load operations `LD2`, `LD3`, `LD4` ...
+For these operations it is proposed that the intrinsic API return a `Tuple<>` of `Vector64<T>` or `Vector128<T>`

+#### Literal immediates

+Some assembly instructions require an immediate encoded directly in the assembly instruction.
+These need to be constant at JIT time.

+To identify these method arguments, propose adding a new `[LiteralConst]` attribute.

+If the literal immediates are not constant, the JIT needs to throw an `ArgumentException`.

+A compile time exception is not ideal, As this would only be detected at runtime.
+However any better solution would seem to require language extensions.

 ## Intrinsic Interface Documentation